HaseebUllah-DevOps/kubernetes-storage-provisioning/README.md

-# kubernetes-storage-provisioning
+# Kubernetes Storage Provisioning
-Examples for dynamic provisioning: CSI snippets, StorageClass, and NFS/EBS examples and backup policy.
+Examples for StorageClass, CSI, and backup (Velero).